 CCNC workshops will be organized on the first and last day of the conference (January 8th & 11th)

-The workshop organizers should submit a workshop proposal by May 31, 2021.
+The workshop organizers should submit a workshop proposal by June 21, 2021 (Extended date).
 Each Workshop proposal is limited to 2-3 pages and should include:

 - Title of workshop and proposed URL of site to host CFP, program etc.

 - Theme of the workshop and topics of interest, and how these relate to the overall conference.